What is Cystic Fibrosis

-Thanks to improved treatments and a better understanding of the condition, the average life expectancy for people with CF who live to adulthood is 35 years.
+Thanks to improved treatments and a better understanding of the condition, the average life expectancy for people with CF who live to adulthood is near 40 years.
 Children born with CF today who receive early treatment may live even longer.

 - Cystic Fibrosis Foundation

 The largest non-profit devoted to CF, it has about 70 chapters and branches across the U.S. It funds research on CF, accredits CF care centers, and provides families with support and information.
 Phone: (800) FIGHT-CF (344-4823)

 - National Library of Medicine: Medline Plus

 Explanations of an extensive number of genetic conditions written for everyday people by the U.S. government’s National Institutes of Health.

 - National Heart, Lung, and Blood Institute Cystic Fibrosis page